-^{} Family deductibles and out-of-pocket maximums are two (2) times the individual deductible and out-of-pocket maximum amounts.
+- Family deductibles and out-of-pocket maximums are two (2) times the individual deductible and out-of-pocket maximum amounts. - Out-of pocket annual maximums shall not include any deductibles.

 In-network and out-of-network deductibles and out-of-pocket maximums shall accumulate separately.
 Deductibles paid for services rendered during the last three months of a calendar year shall apply toward the next calendar year.
 There shall be no deductible for the in-network option.